jaadddeee/301-automate/README.md

 - **`'python' is not recognized...`** — Python isn't on PATH yet.
 Reopen the terminal, or restart the PC, then try again.
+- **`bs4.exceptions.FeatureNotFound: Couldn't find a tree builder with the features you requested: xml`** — the `lxml` package is missing.
+Run `pip install lxml` and try again.
 - **`Couldn't locate a sitemap for ...`** — expected on many Proweaver-style sites; it automatically falls back to crawling.
 No action needed unless you passed `--no-crawl`.